eventql/eventql/doc/tables/partitioning.md

 anything other than the primary key like in some key value stores.
 You can.
 All WHERE, GROUP BY and JOIN BY clauses that are valid in standard SQL are supported.

-So why don't we support secondary indexes?
-There simply is no database design in existence that can scale out horizontally and reasonably restrict table scans on multiple dimensions at the same time.

-If you really need to have fast access to _individual_ records by _more than one_ dimension your best bet is to denormalize and insert the record multiple times in different tables that are indexed in those respective dimensions.
+If youneed to have fast access to _individual_ records by _more than one_ dimension you have to denormalize and insert the record multiple times in different tables that are indexed in those respective dimensions.

-However, most users won't need this.
+However, most users probably won't need this.
 Access by a single primary key is always fast and if all you care about are aggregate queries for analytics use cases and retrieving and updating invdividual events by id, you're good to go.